Relational Somatic Therapy. Reconnect with the wisdom of your body.

 A human approach to healing

 Imagine this: instead of trying to talk your way out of old wounds or emotional stress, you actually learn to feel where they live in your body.
-Somatic therapy starts from the idea that our experiences—especially the painful, messy ones—get stored not only in our minds but in our muscles, our posture, our breath, and our nervous system.
-It's not all in your head; it's everywhere else, too.
+Somatic therapy starts from the idea that our experiences, especially the painful, messy ones, get stored in our minds, in our muscles, our posture, our breath, and our nervous system.
+It's a holistic experience.

 This process lets both sides of your brain work together, so what’s felt deep down is also seen and understood.
 It creates this lovely sense of balance where the emotional weight doesn’t just hang around in your body without a voice or a way out.
 It gives you a sense of feeling safe in your own skin.
 And from there, healing has this beautiful chance to truly take root.